Navigating the World of Yoga: Why Style (and Energy) Matter

 Your Path Forward in Yoga

-Whether you are drawn to the alignment focus of Iyengar Yoga, the dynamic nature of Vinyasa, or the gentle support of Chair Yoga, understanding these distinctions empowers you to make informed choices.
-By doing so, you can ensure your practice is fulfilling and enjoyable.
+Whether you’re drawn to the structure of Iyengar yoga, the fluidity of Vinyasa, or the gentler support of Chair or Restorative yoga, understanding these distinctions empowers you to make informed choices.